 A general picture of model skill and correction performance is given by the domain-averaged correlation and rms error shown in Figs. 4-6 for the for the ECM, ECM-Ens and ICM predictions respectively.
 These basin-wide skill metrics are similar to, but distinct from ones based on NINO indices.
 The skill of forecasts made in January tends to decrease more quickly as lead time increases than do forecasts made in July, a reflection of the difficulty of making forecasts through the so-called "spring barrier."
 The average correlation of the gridpoint corrected forecasts is lower than that of the uncorrected forecasts in all cases.
-To examine the extent to which this reduction in average correlation can be explained by the bias due to cross-validation, we use the bias data shown in Fig. 3 to construct an empirical relation between correlation of the uncorrected forecasts, the sum agrees well with the cross-validation estimated correlation in most cases; the agreement is poorest for ICM forecasts starting in January.
+To examine the extent to which this reduction in average correlation can be explained by the bias due to cross-validation, we use the bias data shown in Fig. 3 to construct an empirical relation between correlation level and cross-validation bias.
+When we add this cross-validation bias to the average correlation of the uncorrected forecasts, the sum agrees well with the cross-validation estimated correlation in most cases; the agreement is poorest for ICM forecasts starting in January.